Alitalia unlikely to be in for long haul without Air France-KLM

-MILAN, Sept 25 Five years after Alitalia was rescued from bankruptcy, the options for the troubled Italian airline appear to be few: convince top shareholder Air France-KLM to support its new strategy or shut up shop.
+MILAN Five years after Alitalia was rescued from bankruptcy, the options for the troubled Italian airline appear to be few: convince top shareholder Air France-KLM (AIRF.PA) to support its new strategy or shut up shop.

 Since being taken private by a consortium of Italian investors in early 2009, Alitalia has accumulated net losses of more than 840 million euros ($1.1 billion), debt of about 1 billion euros and is fast running out of cash.

-An ambitious plan to become a strong regional player failed in the face of aggressive competition from low-cost carriers Ryanair and easyJet and from high-speed trains on its once-lucrative Milan-Rome route.
+An ambitious plan to become a strong regional player failed in the face of aggressive competition from low-cost carriers Ryanair (RYA.I) and easyJet (EZJ.L) and from high-speed trains on its once-lucrative Milan-Rome route.

 Alitalia's new CEO, turnaround specialist Gabriele Del Torchio, has already outlined a new plan to focus on the more lucrative long-haul market, but he desperately needs cash to buy the larger aircraft needed for inter-continental flights.
 The company says the new strategy will help it to break even in 2015 and return to profit in 2016.